-In 2010, Catalyst Foundation recognised a need to include LGBTIQA+ older people in our work and practice, providing information around ageing and aged care.
+In 2010, Catalyst Foundation recognised a need to include LGBTI+ older people in our work and practice, providing information around ageing and aged care.

-Over the last 10 years, the organisation has worked to include LGBTIQA+ communities in its information and has developed social activities and training relating to LGBTIQA+ inclusion and concerns.
-In addition, our Board, staff and volunteers have, and will continue to undertake cultural awareness and sensitivity training focused on the LGBTIQA+ cultures.
+Over the last 10 years, the organisation has worked to include LGBTI+ communities in its information and has developed social activities and training relating to LGBTI+ inclusion and concerns.
+In addition, our Board, staff and volunteers have, and will continue to undertake cultural awareness and sensitivity training focused on the LGBTI+ cultures.

-As part of this commitment, the Catalyst Foundation Board employs LGBTIQA+ Project Staff (who are members of the LGBTIQA+ community) to provide relevant inclusive services, connect with communities and develop culturally appropriate resources for older LGBTIQA+ people and their carers.
+As part of this commitment, the Catalyst Foundation Board employs an LGBTI+ Project Officer (who is part of the LGBTI+ community) to provide relevant inclusive services, connect with communities and develop culturally appropriate resources for older LGBTI+ people and their carers.

 As Catalyst Foundation moves ahead with our work we are listening to the needs and wants of the community, taking that feedback, and where possible providing services and projects that reflect identified needs.

 Our work includes:

 - Social groups for LGBTI+ communities over 50

 - An online directory of LGBTI+ services & activities across South Australia, The Rainbow Directory SA

 - “Toward a Safe Space” – LGBTI+ Domestic and Family Violence training